The Law at the Time Controls

 The execution, acknowledgment, form or record of a conveyance or other instrument, shall depend for its validity and legality upon the laws in force when the act was performed.

-A.R.S. § 33-417(A)This principle is important when families encounter old property documents during estate administration.
-A deed from decades ago does not need to meet today's formatting requirements to be valid.
-What matters is whether it met the requirements of its time.
+A.R.S. § 33-417(A)This principle matters when families find old property documents during estate administration.
+A deed from decades ago does not need to meet today's formatting rules.
+What matters is whether it met the rules of its time.

 Historical Documents Remain Effective

-Arizona goes further by specifically protecting instruments recorded before October 1, 1913.
-These early documents, even if they were never formally acknowledged, are treated as valid if they were properly signed and recorded with the county recorder of that era.
+Arizona goes further by protecting instruments recorded before October 1, 1913.
+The state treats these early documents as valid even without formal acknowledgment.
+They must have been properly signed and recorded with the county recorder of that era.

 Instruments affecting real estate, duly signed and recorded in the office of the proper county recorder prior to October 1, 1913, are legal and valid to the same extent as if acknowledged and recorded as required by the provisions of this chapter.